cordovinian/ConwaysGame/readme.md

 # Conways Game

+## Getting started

+1. Install dotnet core
+1. Run `dotnet build` in solution workspace to get all packages
+1. Run `dotnet test` in solution workspace to run all tests
+1. Run `dotnet run --project ConwaysGame` in solution workspace to run program

 ## Rules

 The next state of each space on the grid is determined by the current state of it's surrounding grid.